bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/01-module-bundlers.md

 ???

-The AMD format was one of the first standardized ways to define a module of functionality and specify what other modules that functionality depended upon

-This format uses the function `define`, supplied by RequireJS, which is passed an array of dependencies and callback function which receives the dependencies and returns the module.
+The AMD format itself wraps a module in the `define` function supplied by RequireJS

+Define is passed an array of dependencies, and a callback function which receives those dependencies and returns a module.

 ---

-# RequireJS: The Basics

-- One of the earliest well-known bundlers
-- Supports _Asynchronous Module Definition_ (AMD)
-- Asynchronously loads individual modules for development ???

-Returning to RequireJS, RequireJS uses this format to load modules asynchronously in the browser as they are requested, an ensures the code executes as ordered.

---

-- Companion tool **r.js** performs the bundling for production ???

-Requesting all those files individually is inefficient in a production website, so RequireJS's companion tool r.js "optimizes" an application into a smaller set of files.

-This makes it easy for a developer to debug the many hundreds of files that make up their web applications as multiple files locally, but from a production server it can be bundled into a single file.

----

 # Browserify: The Basics

-???

-RequireJS used the AMD format for defining modules, but around this time Node.js was gaining in popularity, and its module format (CommonJS) was not supported by other bundlers. ...

---

 - Supports the __CommonJS__ module format

 ???

-Browserify uses CommonJS, which allows most node modules to be used inside the browser. ...
+AMD was designed for the browser, but while RequireJS was being developed, Node.js was also gaining in popularity

+Node's module format, called CommonJS, was not supported by the other bundlers of the time. ...

+So a tool called Browserify was created to let you write front-end web code using the CommonJS module format,

 --

 - _Shims_ some of the "common" node modules
 ???

-Browserify also provides some builtin node modules so they also work in the browser.
+and Browserify also provides some builtin shims for core node modules so that code written for Node will also work in front-end web applications.

 ---

 # CommonJS Module Syntax

-CommonJS is the format that [Node modules](https://nodejs.org/docs/v0.4.1/api/modules.html#modules) are written in.

-???
-RequireJS uses the AMD format for defining modules and Browserify uses CommonJS.

---

-### CommonJS Syntax Example

 Note the use of `require` and `module.exports`: